Skip to main content

 EAC issues debt collection letters at closeout, if there are unexpended funds that need to be returned, or to collect disallowed costs based on an OIG audit finding.
 Debts must be paid within 90 days of receiving the debt collection letter.
 The EAC will charge interest and fees on an overdue debt in accordance with the Federal Claims Standards (31 CFR parts 900 through 999).

 Yes, unexpended federal interest earned on an EAC grant must be returned to the agency.
-Grantees may retain up to $500 of the unexpected federal interest for administrative costs.
+Grantees may retain up to $500 of the unexpected federal interest for administrative costs where subgrants were awarded with the federal funds.

 Yes, once we determine the award amount that is to be returned to EAC, we will adjust your next FFR to reflect the decrease in federal award and the required match will be applied according to the updated federal award